-Innovations in recruiting software are driving the evolution of the talent acquisition function.
+Innovations in software are driving the evolution of the talent acquisition function.
 HR tech influencer Josh Bersin calls it:

-Talent acquisition departments need to assess their recruiting software tools and understand the new innovations out there to help them succeed in today’s candidate-driven and resource-conscious market.
+Talent acquisition departments need to assess their recruiting tools and understand the new innovations out there to help them succeed in today’s candidate-driven and resource-conscious market.

 Currently, the recruiting software landscape looks like this: